Jescs/ocp-sample-flask-docker/README.md

 # Simple Flask Example

-This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
-It is intended to be used to demonstrate deployment of Python web applications to OpenShift 4 using [Podman](https://podman.io/) whose command-line is 100% with [Docker](https://docs.docker.com/get-started/overview/) in fact the suggestion is to ``$ alias docker=podman #``.
+This repository provides a simple Python web application implemented using the Flask web framework and executed using ``gunicorn``.
+It is intended to be used to demonstrate deployment of Python web applications to OpenShift 4 using [Podman](https://podman.io/) whose command-line is 100% compatible with [Docker](https://docs.docker.com/get-started/overview/) in fact the suggestion in the documentation is to ``$ alias docker=podman #`` for compatibility with Docker scripts.

 ## Implementation Notes

 This sample Python application deploys a WSGI application using the ``gunicorn`` WSGI server.
 The requirements which need to be satisfied for this to work are:

 * The WSGI application code file needs to be named ``wsgi.py``.
 * The WSGI application entry point within the code file needs to be named ``application``.
 * The ``gunicorn`` package must be listed in the ``requirements.txt`` file for ``pip``.

-The example is based on [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/).
+The example is based on [Getting Started with Flask](https://scotch.io/tutorials/getting-started-with-flask-a-python-microframework) but has been modified to work [Green Unicorn - WSGI sever](https://docs.gunicorn.org/en/stable/) and the content of the web-site changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/)

 Other useful references: